bahtiyartan/troia/docs/languagebasics.rst

 Language Basics
 =======================

 *This section aims to introduce language and it's basic terms.
-Most of subtopics will be discussed detailly in next chapters.*
+Most of subtopics will be discussed in detail in next chapters.*

 TROIA is a high level programming language which is designed by IAS (Industrial Application Software) for developing business applications.